Dharmik-DataAnalyst/Telecom-Customer-Churn-Analysis-Python/README.md

-# 📊 Telecom-Customer-Churn-Analysis-Python
+#  Telecom-Customer-Churn-Analysis-Python

 ![Banner](Banner.png)

-## 📖 Project Overview
+## Project Overview

-This repository contains a **Customer Churn Analysis** project built using **Python, Pandas, Matplotlib, and Seaborn** as part of my Data Analytics learning journey.
+This project is an exploratory data analysis of a telecom customer churn dataset, done using Python (Pandas, Matplotlib, Seaborn).
+I built it while learning data analytics, mainly to get comfortable with EDA, cleaning messy data, and pulling out insights that would actually matter to a business — not just running charts for the sake of it.

-The project focuses on performing **Exploratory Data Analysis (EDA)** to identify customer churn patterns, visualize trends, and derive meaningful business insights from a Telecom Customer Churn dataset.
+The goal was to figure out which customers are more likely to churn and why, based on things like contract type, tenure, and payment method.
 ---

-# 🛠️ Technologies Used
+# Technologies Used

 - Python
 - Pandas